Quadrifolium/OriginalPlanOnWeibo/_posts/Original Plan/2017-04-20-original-plan.md

   <a href="http://weibo.com/5626539553/EFpxRwMbd">2017-04-20 19:47</a>
 </div>

 [#TransdimensionalIdol](http://weibo.com/p/100808fab985aab0bfb2724bf4d29856cf6ee7) In [@YiAnMusicClub](http://weibo.com/u/6094546964)'s *Triple Kill* live on Panda TV at eight p.m. tomorrow, the real-time interactive quiz will be postponed to the next week, since the platform is still developing and testing the system.
 Please pardon for the change.
-Meanwhile, on-screen comments are welcome during the first episode.
+Meanwhile, on-screen comments are welcome during the first episode. :smile:

 <!-- more -->